ProofofLess/ProofOfLess-Contracts/README.md

 #  [WIP] Twitter Quest Contract

-# 🪜 Installation
-To use this app locally, you'll need to do the following:

 # ✨ USER FLOW
 1 / user supply funds to pool for multiple entries if desired
 2 / users subscribe to waiting list (join next quest auto)